I'll Still Love You: Ringo's Rotogravure recording

 Starr was another admirer of the song, describing it in an NME interview as "a big ballady thing" and a track "I've always loved".
 In April 1976, John Lennon and Paul McCartney had each agreed to donate a song and participate in the sessions for Ringo's Rotogravure, Starr's first album on Atlantic Records and Polydor.
 (Note: Following the expiration of his contract with Apple's distributor, EMI, Starr signed with Atlantic for the North American market, and Polydor for all other territories.)
 While he had been Starr's most frequent collaborator out of all of Starr's former bandmates after the Beatles' break-up, Harrison was unable to attend the sessions, since he was under pressure to deliver his first Dark Horse Records album, after being waylaid by hepatitis.
 Starr instead received his permission to record "When Every Song Is Sung", now titled "I'll Still Love You".
 (Note: Harrison suggested that Starr should also cover "I Don't Want to Do It", an unreleased Bob Dylan song that Harrison had considered recording for All Things Must Pass.)
 Ringo's Rotogravure thereby became the second album by an ex-Beatle, after Starr's Ringo in 1973, to feature compositions by all four former members of the band.

 The Rotogravure sessions took place between April and July 1976, mostly at Cherokee Studios in Los Angeles.
 Arif Mardin produced the album, since Richard Perry, Starr's usual producer, was committed to another project.
 The musicians on "I'll Still Love You" included pianist Jane Getz and a rhythm section comprising Starr and Jim Keltner (both on drums) and Voormann (on bass).
 Lon Van Eaton, a former Apple Records signing, played lead guitar on the track.

 As further contributions to a recording that Rodriguez describes as a "dramatic ballad", Mardin added a string synthesizer part, played on an ARP String Ensemble, and Gene Orloff arranged and conducted orchestral strings.
 Mardin recorded these overdubs at Atlantic Studios in New York, without Starr.
 According to Keith Badman, Harrison was "not pleased" with Starr's version of the song and took legal action against him, which was soon settled out of court.
-(Note: When appearing together on ITV's Aspel and Company in March 1988 – the first major television interview to feature two ex-Beatles – Harrison and Starr made light of the issue.
+(Note: When appearing together on ITV's Aspel & Company in March 1988 – the first major television interview to feature two ex-Beatles – Harrison and Starr made light of the issue.
 In Starr's recollection, Harrison "didn't like the mix … So I said 'Sue me if you want but I'll always love you.'")